-You can listen to, and download the audio version of this blog using the SoundCloud player.
+You can listen to the audio version of this blog below.

 We’re always told that to be happy in life you need to find your passion.

 But what does that mean?
 Passion isn’t a physical object, it’s not hidden under a rock or lurking around the corner.
-Passion is something within everyone and it is unique to each individual on the planet.
+Passion is something within everyone, and it’s unique to every individual.

 One person’s passion is another person’s pain, to paraphrase a famous saying.
-So, if everyone’s passion is unique, and there’s no physical journey we can go on to find it, how do we find our passion?
+If that’s true… and everyone’s passion is unique, and there’s no physical journey we can go on to find it, how do we find our passion?

 Are some people destined to get lucky, find their passion at an early age and live the dream?
 Whilst other, less fortunate people, are stuck in jobs they hate and resigned to a life of misery?

-But before we dive into those tactics, it’s vital that we have a clear understanding of what passion is.
-How can we recognize it in ourselves and, more importantly, we need to define what passion isn’t?
+But before we dive in,we need a clear understanding of what passion is.
+How can we recognize it in ourselves and, more importantly, understand what passion isn’t?

 What is passion?